SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

 // TODO: upward-closure?

+// TODO: Cite Knaster-Tarski theorem
+Given any function it is not guaranteed that a fixpoint exists.
+However if we restrict ourself to _monotone_ functions, then by the Knaster-Tarski theorem there exists at least one fixpoint.
+Moreover the set of all fixpoints is also a complete lattice, which guarantees the existance and uniqueness the least and greatest fixpoints.

 #definition("monotone function")[
   Let $(X, sub)$ be a poset and $f: X -> X$ a function. $f$ is monotone if $forall x, y in X. x sub y => f(x) sub f(y)$ ]

 #definition("fixpoint")[
   Let $(X, sub)$ be a complete lattice and $f: X -> X$ a monotone function.
 Any element $x in X$ such that $f(x) = x$ is a fixpoint of $f$. \
-  The least fixpoint of $f$, written $lfp f$, is the smallest of such elements, while the greatest fixpoint of $f$, written $gfp f$, is the biggest. \
+  The least fixpoint of $f$, written $lfp f$, is the smallest of such elements, while the greatest fixpoint of $f$, written $gfp f$, is the biggest.
-  Thanks to the Knaster-Tarski theorem the existance and uniqueness of the least and greatest fixpoints is guaranteed.
 ]

-// TODO: Mention Kleene iteration and say it is not always feasible (can take omega steps)
+#lemma("Knaster-Tarski")[
+  Let $(X, sub)$ be a complete lattice and $f: X -> X$ a monotone function.
+The set of fixpoint of $f$ forms a complete lattice with respect to $sub$.
+]

+// TODO: Ok simplified version?
+#lemma("Kleene iteration")[
+  Let $(X, sub)$ be a complete lattice and $f: X -> X$ a monotone function.
+Consider the ascending chain $bot sub f(bot) sub f(f(bot)) sub dots.h.c sub f^n(bot) sub dots.h.c$, it converges to $lfp f$.
+In other words, $lfp f = join { f^n (bot) | n in bb(N) }$.
+Similarly $gfp f = meet { f^n (top) | n in bb(N) }$.
+]

-// TODO: Image example of fixpoint?
+// TODO: Need to cite something here?
+Kleene iteration conveniently gives us a constructive way to define a least or greatest fixpoint.
+However it may not be efficient enough to compute a fixpoint is such a way, be it because it requires too many iterations (potentially an infinite amount in case of non-finite lattices) or because representing the actual solution takes too much space, and we're interested only in some characteristics of it.

 == Tuples

 In order to define systems of fixpoint equations we will need to refer to multiple equations/variables/values together, and to do that we will use $n$-tuples.
+We now give a small introduction to them, along with some convenient notation for referring to them or their elements and constructing new ones.

 #definition([set of $n$-tuples])[
   Let $A$ be a set.
 The set of $n$-tuples of $A$ is $A^n$.
 ]

-It will be helpful to distinguish $n$-tuples from other kind of values and coincisely express common operations on them.
-We will also often refer to the set of indexes of their element.
-To do this we will define some convenient notations for them:

 #notation([$n$-tuple])[
   Let $A^n$ be a set of $n$-tuples.
 We will refer to its elements using boldface lowercase letters, like $tup(a)$.
 Given $tup(a) in A^n$ we will refer to its $i$-th element with the non-boldface $a_i$.